kitnil/awesome/README.md

 ## JavaScript

+- [titanic](https://github.com/icons8/titanic) - A set of animated icons + code to insert them into the webpages
+- [bundlephobia](https://github.com/pastelsky/bundlephobia) - 🏋️ Find out the cost of adding a new frontend dependency to your project
+- [automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
+- [terminal-in-react](https://github.com/nitin42/terminal-in-react) - 👨‍💻  A component that renders a terminal
+- [pell](https://github.com/jaredreich/pell) - 📝 the simplest and smallest WYSIWYG text editor for web, with no dependencies
+- [why-did-you-update](https://github.com/maicki/why-did-you-update) - :boom: Puts your console on blast when React is making unnecessary updates.
+- [lozad.js](https://github.com/ApoorvSaxena/lozad.js) - 🔥  Highly performant, light ~1kb and configurable lazy loader in pure JS with no dependencies for responsive images, iframes and more
+- [webpackmonitor](https://github.com/webpackmonitor/webpackmonitor) - A tool for monitoring webpack optimization metrics through the development process
+- [charts](https://github.com/frappe/charts) - Simple, responsive, modern SVG Charts with zero dependencies
+- [json-editor](https://github.com/json-editor/json-editor) - JSON Schema Based Editor
 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible
 - [xgplayer](https://github.com/bytedance/xgplayer) - A HTML5 video player with a parser that saves traffic
 - [texme](https://github.com/susam/texme) - Self-rendering Markdown + LaTeX documents